 \paragraph{1.
-Introduction} The conventional form of the Lagrangian \cite{BV1} (\cite{BLT1} ) and Hamiltonian \cite{BFVH} (\cite{BLT2,Henn1}) quantization schemes for general gauge theories realizing the BRST (BRSTantiBRST) symmetry (preserving locality and global symmetries) was developed about 15--20 years ago and is sufficient, as a whole, for a perturbative quantization of gauge models formulated on the basis of the variational principle.
-Despite this fact, it is still of interest to investigate a number of additional problems related, first of all, to geometrically covariant formulations of quantization procedures reflecting global and invariant properties of the manifold of field variables in specific models.
-This activity was initiated by the Lagrangian multilevel formalism \cite{BatalinTyutin1} as well as by the Hamiltonian \cite{BT0} coordinate-free formalism based on the construction of Weyl symbols and by the (modified) triplectic \cite{BMS} (\cite{GGL}) BRSTantiBRST scheme.
-On the other hand, it is closely related, through the notion of supertime $\chi=(t,\theta)$, with the problem of an equitable representation of the dynamics and BRST transformations of a given model within the superfield Lagrangian \cite{R0,R1,GMR,LMR} and Hamiltonian \cite{BBD1,GrigorievDamgaard,BBD2} quantization schemes.
+Introduction} The conventional form of Lagrangian \cite{BV1} (\cite{BLT1} ) and Hamiltonian \cite{BFVH} (\cite{BLT2,Henn1}) quantization for general gauge theories, implementing the BRST (BRSTantiBRST) symmetry and maintaining locality and global symmetries, was developed around 15--20 years ago and is largely sufficient for perturbative quantization of gauge models set within the variational principle.
+Nonetheless, it is of interest to study some additional problems related to geometrically covariant descriptions of the quantization procedure reflecting the global and invariant properties of a manifold of field variables in specific models.
+This activity was originated by the Lagrangian multilevel formalism \cite{BatalinTyutin1} and was continued by the Hamiltonian coordinate-free formalism \cite{BT0}, based on the Weyl symbols, as well as by the (modified) triplectic \cite{BMS} (\cite{GGL}) BRSTantiBRST scheme.
+On the other hand, it is closely related (via the notion of supertime $\chi=(t,\theta)$) with the problem of an equitable description for the dynamics and BRST transformations of a model when treated by the Lagrangian \cite{R0,R1,GMR,LMR} and Hamiltonian \cite{BBD1,GrigorievDamgaard,BBD2} superfield quantization.